nlgxzef/Binarius/Readme.md

 ﻿![](https://cdn.discordapp.com/attachments/696160463192326154/697376548894015528/binary_logo.png)

+# Fork Note
+Binarius is a fork that's created to improve Binary with QoL improvements and new features.
+The main library used by this application called Nikki also got forked and renamed to Darius.

-# Binary
+# Binarius
-Binary is a tool for editing Black Box Need for Speed games binary files, powered by [Nikki](https://github.com/SpeedReflect/Nikki "Nikki") and [Endscript](https://github.com/SpeedReflect/Endscript "Endscript").
+Binarius is a tool for editing Black Box Need for Speed games binary files, powered by [Darius](https://github.com/nlgxzef/Darius "Darius") and [Endscript](https://github.com/nlgxzef/Endscript "Endscript").

 ## Features